h2oai/h2o-2/h2o-docs/source/datascience/gbm.rst

   Return information about each variable's importance in training the specified model.

+**Balance classes**

+  For imbalanced data, balance training data class counts via over/under-sampling for improved predictive accuracy.

+**Class sampling factors**

+  Specify the over/under-sampling ratios per class (lexicographic order).

+**Max after balance size**

+  If classes are balanced, limit the resulting dataset size to the specified multiple of the original dataset size.

+**Checkpoint**

+   A model key associated with a previously trained model.
+Use this option to build a new model as a continuation of a previously generated model (e.g., by a grid search).

+**Overwrite checkpoint**

+  Overwrite the checkpoint.

+**Family**

+  Select the family (auto or bernoulli).

 **Learn Rate:**

   A number between 0 and 1 that specifies the rate at which the